Abra SDK

 Please contact us so we can personally assist you setting up Abra SDK.

 The Abra SDK uses the Abra Test Engine to check for a range of accessibility issues.
-These include text scaling, screen orientation, contrast, and semantics such as labels, names, roles, and values.
+These include text scaling, screen orientation, contrast, and semantics such as name, role, state, and value.

-Yes, the same test engine is used in Abra Cloud and Abra Desktop.
-In Abra Cloud you can test the first screen for free or pay to test multiple screens.
+Yes, the same test engine is used in Abra Desktop.
 With Abra Desktop you can test any app from your Mac.